-I focus in on details like the best time of year to do a hike, the smartest time of day for certain sections, the best strategy for avoiding crowds even on the most-popular hikes, and planning an itinerary that hits all the highlights, lands the most-scenic campsites, and is appropriate for everyone involved.
+I focus on details like the best time of year to do a hike, the smartest time of day for certain sections, the best strategy for avoiding crowds on popular hikes, and planning an itinerary that hits the highlights, lands the best campsites, and is appropriate for everyone involved.
 Those details make a hike more enjoyable.

 Other guides tell you the basic “what” about a hike.
 Mine go a step further to tell you the “how.”

 I’m confident you will find that my unique and very thorough trip-planning advice is what most distinguishes my e-guides from other guides.

 • The basic details on a trip’s total distance, elevation gain and loss, and difficulty.